Haulio deepens its roots in Thailand

+Haulio to move containers in Thailand for CMA CGM, a world leader in shipping and logistics

-SINGAPORE & THAILAND, Jun 8, 2021 - (ACN Newswire) - Singapore logistics technology company Haulio announced today that it has made significant headway into Thailand by tying up with CMA CGM (www.cma-cgm.com), a world leader in shipping and logistics.
+SINGAPORE and BANGKOK, June 8, 2021 /PRNewswire/ -- Singapore logistics technology company Haulio announced today that it has made significant headway into Thailand by tying up with CMA CGM, a world leader in shipping and logistics.
 Haulio, using its digital haulage solutions, will move CMA CGM containers on the major inland corridor of Bangkok, Lat Krabang and Laem Chabang.

 Headquartered in Singapore since 2017, Haulio is Singapore's fastest growing container haulage platform in the country, with more than 90% of Singapore's hauliers onboard.
 The company has aspirations to complete the digitalisation of haulage in Southeast Asia by 2025.